garrandall/popular-music-data/tracks/where-did-our-love-go-the-supremes.md

 Now that I surrender
 So helplessly
 You now wanna leave
-Ooh, you wanna leave me
+Oh you wanna leave me

-Ooh, baby, baby
+Oh baby, baby
 Where did our love go?
-Ooh, don't you want me?
+Oh don't you want me?
 Don't you want me no more?
-Ooh, baby
+Oh baby

 Baby, baby